top of page

 Hello, I am Emily (she/her/hers).
 I am glad you found me!

-I am also a participating member of the Family Advocacy Outreach Network (FAON), a program of the Family Advocacy Division of the National Center for Missing and Exploited Children®.
+I am also a participating member of the Family Advocacy Outreach Network (FAON), a program of the Family Advocacy Division of the National Center for Missing and Exploited Children® and a mental health professional serving the Washington Association of Sheriffs and Police Chiefs (WASPC).

 My background